Gildara/100-days-of-code/log.md

 **Plan**: Back to bootstrap to refresh my memory and then I can try to apply it to the wiki viewer.

+**Today's Progress**: Went back to refresh my memory of bootstrap and then set up some bootstrap columns and adjusted the css for search box and button.

+**Thoughts**:  Why does it take so long to fiddle with css?
+It's like I am never satisfied.
+Also, I feel like I am not doing this right.

+### Day 22: August 7, 2017

+**Plan**: More css fussing and work on responsiveness.

 **Today's Progress**:

 **Thoughts**: